 If you own, manage, or are a part of a solar team that runs into a lot of issues like this, don’t worry.
 These problems are so common and more sales teams struggle with them than you realize.
 But if this describes you and you’re looking for a solution to these problems, we have it.

-All you need to do is put your info down to be on the shortlist of the official Proposals announcement, or get on a call with us and we can get your team running more effectively.
+All you need to do is chat with us and we can get your team running more effectively.